ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The first line is the shebang `#!/bin/bash`.
 - The second line counts PATH directories using `tr` and `grep -c`.
 - Works correctly even if PATH contains empty entries (::).

+# 4-global_variables

+This script prints all global environment variables available in the current shell.

+## Description

+It uses the `printenv` command to list all environment variables, including system and user-defined ones.

+## Usage

+1. Make the script executable: chmod +x 4-global_variables

+2. Source or run the script:
+. ./4-global_variables

+3. Example output:
+CC=gcc
+CDPATH=.:~:/usr/local:/usr:/
+CFLAGS=-O2 -fomit-frame-pointer
+COLORTERM=gnome-terminal
+DISPLAY=:0
+HOME=/nethome/franky
+...

+## Notes

+- The script is exactly two lines long.
+- The first line is the shebang `#!/bin/bash`.
+- The second line lists all environment variables using `printenv`.
+- Works correctly when sourced or executed in the current shell.